matcoc0/GenAIProject/README.md

    ```

    To run multiple models, you'll need to:
-   - Create separate directories or modify the docker-compose.yml to run on different ports
+   - Create separate directories or modify the docker-compose.yml to run on different ports.
-   - Use different ngrok tunnels for each instance
+   - Use different ngrok tunnels for each instance.

    **Option B: Using Local Python Installation**